michaelfeil/infinity/README.md

   All models of the sentence transformers org are supported https://huggingface.co/sentence-transformers / sbert.net.
   LLM's like LLAMA2-7B are not intended for deployment.

-  With the command `--engine torch` the model must be compatible with https://github.com/UKPLab/sentence-transformers/.
+  With the command `--engine torch` the model must be compatible with https://github.com/UKPLab/sentence-transformers/ and AutoModel

-    - only models from Huggingface are supported.
+  With the command `--engine optimum`, there must be an onnx file.
+Models from https://huggingface.co/Xenova are recommended.

   With the command `--engine ctranslate2`
     - only `BERT` models are supported.
-    - only models from Huggingface are supported.

   For the latest trends, you might want to check out one of the following models.
     https://huggingface.co/spaces/mteb/leaderboard